SebastianGalo/slowtech_midi_controller/README.md

 - Multiplex buttons via digital input from 4067.
 Debounce bugfix left.

-- LED callback from DAW/synth.
+- LED callback from DAW/synth through 595 shift registers.

 - Choose midi channel by holding one of the 16 buttons at startup?